Vizonex/aiomultithreading/README.md

 Even the default tasks per child with threading and cores will surprise you.

 Even with the use of a low cpu machine when doing the math (2 processes * 4 threads * 16 tasks per thread) it makes a total of 128 tasks.
-Theses numbers can rapidly multiply when being used pc or device using a higher cpu count.
+Theses numbers can rapidly multiply when being used with a pc or device using a higher cpu count.

 This library also has compatability for winloop and uvloop right out of the box.